All of your Disney favourites, all of the time.

 Toy Story 3

 In case you'd somehow forgotten, Disney owns Pixar as well.
-Unfortunately, a bunch of the studio's best work – the tearjerkers Up and Coco, and the superheroics of The Incredibles 2 – are missing from the launch-day line-up.
-Until they return home, Toy Story 3 is hard to beat.
+A bunch of the studio's best work – the tearjerkers Up and Coco, and the superheroics of The Incredibles 2 – are are all available to stream.
+But none can beat the most heartbreaking threequel that was decades in the making, Toy Story 3.

 As Andy heads off to college, Buzz, Woody and co. attempt to make a new life for themselves at the Sunnyside Day Care Centre.
 But under the tyrannical rule of Lots-O'-Huggin' Bear, their seemingly idyllic second lease on life turns into a nightmare.
 Few films about talking toys touch on the tragedy of the human condition and the inevitable passage of time with this much poignancy.